Coronavirus News: New Jersey advises all public schools to prepare for building closures

-ENGLEWOOD, New Jersey (WABC) -- New Jersey has advised all public schools to prepare for building closures if needed as three positive cases of coronavirus have been announced in the state.
+ENGLEWOOD, New Jersey (WABC) -- New Jersey has advised all public schools to prepare for building closures if needed as four positive cases of coronavirus have been announced in the state.

 The state Department of Education has contacted all superintendents to make sure they are prepared and have a plan if schools have to close.